cbrnr/python-intro-short/09-Dictionaries/09-Dictionaries.md

 13
 ```

 The tuple `12, 13` on the right-hand side contains two elements.
-On the left-hand side we assign two names, one for each tuple component (the tuple components are unpacked into separate names).
-That way, the canonical way to swap values of two different names in Python is very short and sweet:
+On the left-hand side we assign two names, one for each tuple element (the tuple elements are unpacked into separate names).
+That way, the canonical way to swap two valuesin Python is very short and sweet:

 ```python
 >>> a, b = b, a